jordalgo/estream/api/estream.md

 # pause

 Set \_isFlowing property to false.
-If an estream is not flowing then any value pushed;
-into an Estream will be stored in memory (in pushed order) until there is a consumer.
+If an estream is not flowing then any value pushed into an Estream will be stored in the history unless history is off.

 Returns **Estream**